oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildSweepAddressTransactions.md

 )
 ```

 In this example, a new `BuildSweepAddressTransactions` object is created with the specified parameters.
 This object can then be used to create a transaction that transfers assets from the `fromPublicKey` address to the `toAddress` address.
-The `maxAttoAlphPerUTXO`, `lockTime`, `gasAmount`, `gasPrice`, and `targetBlockHash` parameters are optional and can be omitted if not needed.
+The `maxAttoOxmPerUTXO`, `lockTime`, `gasAmount`, `gasPrice`, and `targetBlockHash` parameters are optional and can be omitted if not needed.

 Overall, the `BuildSweepAddressTransactions` class is an important part of the Oxygenium project as it allows users to easily transfer assets between addresses in a single transaction.
 ## Questions: